jcq/wedding/src/pages/faq/index.md

 ##### Where can I play pickleball?

 If Kathleen tricks you into leaving the celebration for a pickleball match, it is a trap.
-However, the nearest court is XXXX, only XXX mi away.
+However, the nearest court is Tanners Lake Park in Oakdale, a mere 16 minutes away!

 *If you have any other questions, please reach out to either JC or Megan, or email [MiragliaQuirin2020@gmail.com](mailto:MiragliaQuirin2020@gmail.com)*